Our Mission & Vision

 What is the LDA?

-The LDA is an independent, multi-Lutheran organization that forms, sends, and nurtures communities of deaconesses and deacons, and supports the whole people of God in Christ's call to serve.
-Through a process of education and formation, LDA students study theology, practice hands-on ministry, grow in their own spirituality, and become members of a lifelong community of deaconesses or deacons.
+The LDA is an independent, multi-Lutheran organization that forms, sends, and nurtures diaconal communities, and supports the whole people of God in Christ's call to serve.
+Through a process of education and formation, LDA students study theology, practice hands-on ministry, grow in their own spirituality, and become members of a lifelong diaconal community.

 What is a Deaconess/Deacon?

-Traditionally, LDA deaconesses were nurses or teachers, but as the organization has evolved, deaconess/deacon ministry has come to mean many things: it means serving others on bended knee, and from positions of leadership.
+Historically, LDA deaconesses were nurses, but as the organization has evolved, diaconal ministry has come to mean many things: it means serving others on bended knee, and from positions of leadership.
 It means entering the hurt parts of society and carrying the light and love of Christ in service to others.
 It means telling the story of God’s love, and helping others to hear God in their own story.
 It means welcoming the stranger in our midst.

 ELCA Bishop Bill Gohl describes a recent experience with the LDA deaconesses below.